-Ever applied for a home loan expecting one credit score only to have your home loan officer tell you your score is different?
-This happens frequently.
-In fact, if you have pulled your credit on a site like Credit Karma prior to your mortgage application, chances are your lender will see different credit scores in their version of your credit report.
+Ever applied for a home loan expecting one credit score only to have your loan officer tell you something different?
+If so, you are not alone.
+In fact, pulling your credit on a site like Credit Karma prior to your mortgage application means your mortgage scores are almost guaranteed to appear different with your lender.

 What is a FICO score?

-Credit reporting is nothing more than a way to try to tell the future.
-Creditors use credit scores to see if a consumer will pay them back.
-Credit scoring embodies the idea that past performance predicts future behavior.
-If a consumer has a propensity to make mortgage and auto payments but not their credit card payments it makes sense to develop different credit reporting tools to measure risk.
+Credit reporting is nothing more than trying to tell the future.
+Creditors use credit scores to predict if a consumer will pay them back.
+Credit scoring embraces the belief of past performance predicts future behavior.
+In other words, a consumer with propensity to make mortgage and auto payments on time is probably going to continue to do so.

 Different Credit Scores Power the Economy

-The consumer above would also be denied access to a new home purchase and a new auto loan.
+Many consumers would be denied access to a new home purchase and a new auto loan.
 That idea, extrapolated out over the entire economy directly impacts job growth and economic growth.
-If someone is getting declined for an auto loan because all creditors used one credit score model companies that make cars, car products, fix cars etc… would have less demand.
-Same with the mortgage example.
-Smarter credit decisions and evaluation is a GREAT thing.
+Smarter credit scoring is a GREAT thing.
 Creditors want to lend/approve as many people as they can.
-They just can’t lend to/approve people that won’t pay them back!
+They just can’t lend to people that won’t pay them back.

 Different Credit Scores: Good with the Bad

-Smarter credit score algorithms are good for everyone.
+Ultimately, smarter credit score models are good for everyone.